 The Archive Service Accreditation standard and supporting guidance are available on this page.

-Archive services which meet the eligibility criteria are invited to apply for accredited status by the relevant home nation assessor body.
+Archive services in the UK which meet the eligibility criteria can apply to be accredited against the standard.

 Archive Service Accreditation continues to be supported by a partnership of the Archives and Records Association (UK).

-Archive services must continue to meet the Archive Service Accreditation Standard to retain accredited status.
+Accredited archive services must demonstrate that they continue to meet the standard to retain accredited status.